realJayNay/ost-kit-php-client/README.md

 Some things to do, and ideas for potential features:

 * Improve the **performance** of the web client by making asynchronous, multi-threaded web calls.
-* Improve the **efficiency** of the web client by fully supporting arrays as input type.
+* Improve the **efficiency** of the web client by fully supporting arrays as input type where applicable.
 * ~~Automatically derive which JSON sub-array to return based on the `result_type` attribute of the web response.~~
 * ~~Fully document the API and all function parameters and return types.~~
 * ~~Automatically assign the _company_ as debtor in `company_to_user` and as creditor in `user_to_company` transaction types.~~